CMSgov/dpc-static-site/common/docsV1.md

 ## Retrieve the NDJSON output file(s)
 To obtain the exported explanation of benefit data, a GET request is made to the output URLs in the job status response when the job reaches the Completed state.
-The data will be presented as an [NDJSON](http://ndjson.org/) file of ExplanationOfBenefit resources.
+The data will be presented as an [NDJSON](http://ndjson.org/) file of ExplanationOfBenefit Resources.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">